top of page

 👉🏽Why aren’t we HCPC registered?

-Most counsellors and psychotherapists working outside of the NHS are not HCPC registered.
-We are registered and regulated with other governing bodies such as NCIP and NCPS in the field of therapy and coaching.
+While many counsellors and psychotherapists are not HCPC registered outside of the NHS, we are registered and regulated with other governing bodies, such as NCIP and NCPS, in the fields of therapy and coaching.
+For more on our qualifications, visit our Team page.

 👉🏽Does this need to be face to face due to it being at a more challenging level?